sourcebots/volunteer-docs/content/essential-knowledge/updating-volunteer-docs.md

 ## Editing a page in GitHub

-Let's say you've spotted some bad grammar on this page, and you want to edit the page to fix it.
+Let's say you've spotted some bad grammar on this page, and you want to make an edit to fix it.

 These pages are stored in GitHub on the [volunteer-docs repository][volunteer-docs].
 This is where you should go to make your changes.